mikro-orm/mikro-orm/docs/docs/installation.md

 > It is important that `entities` will point to the compiled JS files, and `entitiesTs`
 > will point to the TS source files.
 You should not mix those.

+> For `ts-morph` discovery to work in production, we need to deploy `.d.ts` declaration
+> files.
+Be sure to enable `compilerOptions.declaration` in your `tsconfig.json`.

 You can also use different [metadata provider](metadata-providers.md) or even write custom one:

 - `ReflectMetadataProvider` that uses `reflect-metadata` instead of `ts-morph`